 “All right.
 Forget I said that.”
 He left the room, shutting the door behind him.

-Jacky looked at the closed door, feeling bad that he had poured cold water in Ehlo was face, but he couldn’t help it.
+Jacky looked at the closed door, feeling bad that he had poured cold water in Ehlo’s face, but he couldn’t help it.
 He was sick and tired of this game Jo was playing and his parents weren’t even doing anything about it.
 What was even more frustrating was they were not even letting him take actions on his own.

-Jacky woke up at his desk, feeling heavy headed.
+Jacky woke up at his desk, feeling heavy-headed.
 He must have dozed off, trying to write a draft of his report.
 He flicked off the light on his way to the door before walking down the hallway to check on Ehlo and Johnny.
 Seeing both doors shut, he looked at his watch.
-Johnny probably left for the photo shoot already.
+Johnny probably left for the photoshoot already.
 Ehlo was probably out in the kitchen again?
 He turned around and walked toward the living room, making a left turn into the kitchen.
 Ehlo looked up as Jacky walked in.
 He was sitting behind the counter like he hadn’t moved an inch since last night.

 “You look terrible,” Ehlo commented.